hellomikko/D4Hub-App/README.md

 1. **Fork** the repository.
 2. Make your changes in your forked copy.
 3. Submit a **Pull Request** detailing your contributions.
+4. When and if your pushing the repo, it goes directly to the "devs" tree.

 ## Acknowledgements